truecharts/website/docs/manual/FAQ.md

 Use your preferred editor/explorer to do any changes you want.
 You need to make sure permissions stay the same, or the app might not be able to access the files.

-## Do we support ACL's for HostPath storage?
+## Do we support ACLs for HostPath storage?

-While it technically is perfectly possible for *most* Charts/Apps, We currently advise people to NOT use ACL's for host path storage.
-We cannot guide each user through setting up their ACL's for each chart.
+While it is technically feasible to use Access Control Lists (ACLs) for host path storage in ***most*** Charts/Apps, we strongly advise against it.
+We are unable to provide individual guidance to every user for setting up their ACLs for each chart.
 Apart from a few exceptions, user 568 (apps) must have access to their host path storage.

 ## Are there Ingress requirement for certain apps?